Baltimore Boat Accident Lawyer

 Maryland authorities take BUI seriously because it is so dangerous.
 According to the U.S. Coast Guard (USCG) Boating Safety Resource Center, operators with a blood alcohol concentration (BAC) of 0.10 percent are approximately 10 times more likely to be killed in a boating accident than those with no alcohol in their system.
 In addition, boat passengers are placed at greater risk of injury or death.

-Maryland Personal Boating Accident at LeViness, Tolzman & Hamilton Represent Victims Injured in Boat Accidents
+Maryland Personal Injury Lawyers at LeViness, Tolzman & Hamilton Represent Victims Injured in Boat Accidents

 To get more information about your rights and options after a maritime crash, call LeViness, Tolzman & Hamilton, P.A. at 800-547-4LAW (4529) or contact our firm online to schedule your free initial consultation with a Baltimore boat accident lawyer.
 We are available by phone 24 hours a day to take calls from accident victims, and we handle personal injury claims throughout Maryland on a contingency basis.
 Your satisfaction is our top priority.